-- 1. The maximum time allowed for the completion of qualifications is: - i) National Diploma -
+- I. The maximum time allowed for the completion of qualifications is: - i) National Diploma 5 years (in total). - ii) B. Tech Degree 2 year (full-time).
+Periods of incomplete study undertaken at other institutions will be included in the assessment.

-6 years (in total).

-- ii) B. Tech Degree I year (full-time).
-Periods of incomplete study undertaken at other institutions will be included in the assessment. - 2.
-In the first year of study full-time students who are enrolled for the National Diploma: Tourism Management must pass a THREE major subjects which are Tourism Development, Tourism Management and Tourism Practice. - 3.
+- 2. In the first year of study full-time students who are enrolled for the National Diploma: Tourism Management must pass a THREE major subjects which are Tourism Development, Tourism Management and Tourism Practice. - 3.
 Students may apply with a motivation in writing to the Head of Department to be reconsidered for admission.
 The Head of Department will make a recommendation to the Faculty Board.

-TRANSFER OF STUDENTS FAILING FIRST YEAR MAJOR SUBJECTS TO THE NEW PROGRAMME IN 2018
+TRANSFER OF STUDENTS FAILING FIRST YEAR MAJOR SUBJECTS TO THE NEW PROGRAMME IN 2019

-- First year students are required to pass all of the following subjects for the Tourism Management programme to stay in this program in 2017 (Tourism Development 1; Marketing for Tourism 1; Travel and Tourism Practice1; Tourism Management 1) - Students who fail any of the above subjects will be transferred onto the new programme (Diploma Tourism and Hospitality)
+- First year students are required to pass all of the following subjects for the Tourism Management programme to stay in this program in 2019 (Tourism Development I; Marketing for Tourism I; Travel and Tourism PracticeI; Tourism Management I) - Students who fail any of the above subjects will be transferred onto the new programme (Diploma inTourism)